timkins666/user-db/README.md

 ### Components

-#### Backend
+#### Backends

-FastAPI web server running on `localhost:8000` providing a basic API for getting, creating and deleting users.
+Any implemented backends provide a basic API for getting, creating and deleting users, along with unit tests.

-It uses [uv](https://docs.astral.sh/uv/) for package management because it is great.

-Spool it up then see http://localhost:8000/docs for API details.

 Model validation imposes certain criteria when creating users:
 - users must be at least 16 years old and born on or after 01/01/1990.
 - `firstname` and `lastname` must be between 1 and 100 chars long, and can only contain letters, hypens and spaces.

 Deleting a user is a soft delete operation so as not to break relationships if more tables are added.

+WIP things:
+- Go backend
+- Frontend toggle for which backend to use

+##### FastAPI

+FastAPI web server running on `localhost:8000`.

+It uses [uv](https://docs.astral.sh/uv/) for package management because it is great.

+Spool it up then see http://localhost:8000/docs for API details.

+##### .NET

+Hot reload mode runs on `localhost:5000`

 #### Frontend